tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

-The generic payload extension mechanism is very similar to the one used in SystemC; minor differences exist simply due to the lack of function templates in SystemVerilog.
+The generic payload extension mechanism is very similar to the one used in SystemC; minor differences exist simply due to the lack of function templates in Python.
 Extensions are used to attach additional application-specific or bus-specific information to the generic bus transaction described in the generic payload.